fabianaferreira/automation-and-scripting-intro/README.md

 echo "Hello World"
 ```

-This example is inside the examples folder from this repository, fell free to use it to start learning.
-To run it, you can simply use the following command:
+This example is inside the examples folder from this repository, feel free to use it to start learning.
+To run it, you can use the following command:

 ```bash
 ./hello-world.sh